Five Headline Friday (3/16/18)

 Welcome to Friday!
 Have you recovered from the transition to Daylight Saving Time?
 This week’s headlines feature two stories about certain caffeinated beverages, coincidentally.
 We also have stories about a real mischief-maker in waste diversion: child car seats, the value to rural women entrepreneurs of market-based social enterprise, and online thrift is gaining momentum with the help of technology to increase profit margins.

-Green Propeller Recycling and insurance company The Co-operators to expand child car seat recycling efforts in Ontario.”
+“One less seat, one world to keep, is the new tagline for a partnership between Green Propeller Recycling and insurance company The Co-operators to expand child car seat recycling efforts in Ontario.”